8Crafter-Studios/Ore-UI-Customizer-CLI/README.md

 https://www.8crafter.com/utilities/ore-ui-customizer

-Using this requires that you either use [Bedrock Launcher](https://bedrocklauncher.github.io/) or IObit Unlocker (Bedrock Launcher is recommended).
+Using this requires that you either use [Bedrock Launcher](https://bedrocklauncher.github.io/), IObit Unlocker (Bedrock Launcher is recommended), or another custom Minecraft Bedrock Edition launcher.

 This node module also requires that you use Windows.